 During the year ended December 31, 2020, the Company sold unsecured convertible promissory notes ("Convertible Notes") in an aggregate amount of \$1,962,919 to accredited investors with a substantive pre-existing relationship with the Company.
-The Convertible Notes matured on December 31, 2020 and bear interest at 7% per annum.
-Principal and interest outstanding under the Convertible Notes are convertible (i) automatically upon the closing of a firm commitment underwritten public offering registered pursuant to the Securities Act of 1933, as amended (a "Public Offering", at a conversion price equal to 85% of the price per share of the Company's common stock sold in the Public Offering (the "Mandatory Conversion Option"), or (ii) at the option of the holder at any time prior to the Public Offering at a conversion price equal to the closing price of the Company's common stock on the day prior to conversion (the "Holder's Conversion Option").
-The Company incurred total interest expense of \$52,164 related to this debt during the nine months ended September 30, 2020.

-On October 1, 2020, the Company converted all its remaining Convertible Notes into Units at a price of \$5.10 per Unit, such that the Company issued an aggregate of 395,136 Units to accredited investors upon the automatic conversion of principal and interest of \$1,962,919 and \$52,164, respectively, outstanding under the New Convertible Notes.
-The Company accounted for the transaction as a debt extinguishment and, a result, recognized a loss on extinguishment of \$355,602.
+The Convertible Notes matured on December 31, 2020 and bore interest at 7% per annum.
+Principal and interest outstanding under the Convertible Notes were convertible (i) automatically upon the closing of a firm commitment underwritten public offering registered pursuant to the Securities Act of 1933, as amended (a "Public Offering", at a conversion price equal to 85% of the price per share of the Company's common stock sold in the Public Offering (the "Mandatory Conversion Option"), or (ii) at the option of the holder at any time prior to the Public Offering at a conversion price equal to the closing price of the Company's common stock on the day prior to conversion (the "Holder's Conversion Option").
+On October 1, 2020, the Company converted all its remaining Convertible Notes into \$1,962,919 and \$52,164, respectively, outstanding under the New Convertible Notes.
+The Company accounted for the transaction as a debt extinguishment and, a result, recognized a loss on extinguishment of debt in the amount of \$355,602 during the year ended December 31, 2020.
+The Company incurred total interest expense of \$52,164 related to the Convertible Notes during the year ended December 31, 2020.